stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Styles.
 Moved all the fragmented visual parameters (color, opacity thickness) into one unified style system.
     * Upon first use the old settings are converted to styles and sensible defaults are set for the new features.
+    * The "Draw Band Background" option has been removed.
+It has been replaced by the color source of the dark and light band color.
+    * The "Artwork & Dominant Color" background mode has been removed.
+It has been replaced by the Dominant Color source.
 * Improved: Minor performance optimizations due to styles.
 * Improved: Optimized the calculation of the Curve visual.
 * Fixed (Beta 4 regression): Removed the DirectComposition code that enabled transparent child windows.
 It was fun while it lasted.